 At Mosaic, we are passionate about creating a program for children that gives them a safe and structured environment in which they can fully explore and express their creativity as they learn about God.
 Our volunteers are dedicated to making sure that church becomes a highlight of the week for the children who are involved.
 Safety is important to us too.
 All of our children's workers are required to have a criminal background checks and all children are required to be signed in and out by a parent or guardian.

 Young Sprouts Nursery // Loving care is provided for children from 3 months to preschool age in the classroom up the stairs and to the left.
 Our nursery staff is available throughout the service.
 Please sign-in with a childcare worker at the VineyardKids Table to receive your "Security Card" needed to release your child at the end of the service.

 MosaicKids // Children in grades K-6 meet in the classroom up the stairs and to the right.
 Children will join the congregation for worship and the conclusion of the service.
 (Be sure to reserve seats for your children).
 Please sign-in with a childcare worker at the VineyardKids Table to receive your "Security Card" needed to release your child when Sunday School is over.

 Please contact with any questions.

 We are easily accessible by public transportation.
-The #34 green line trolley runs down Baltimore Avenue and stops at 42nd Street, directly in front of our meeting space.
+For the best SEPTA routes, click here.
 If you prefer to drive, you can find detailed directions here.
 Street parking is generally available on the surrounding blocks.

 Vineyard Community Church - West Philly seeks to make our great city even better by joining in Jesus' ongoing work in our world, so that all people may have spiritually-connected, purpose-filled, and satisfying lives.

-To access Vineyard's online giving page, please click here.
+To access Mosaic's online giving page, please click here .